kevineder/PyCoffeeD/README.md

 PyCoffeeD
 =========

 PyCoffeeD is a fork of the CoffeeD project, rewritten in Python.
-Like the original CoffeeD, it measures the number of cups of coffee remaining in a coffee pot, using a USB scale.
+Like the original CoffeeD, it measures the number of cups of coffee remaining in a coffee pot, using a USB scale and [StatsD](https://github.com/etsy/statsd).
+It can also tweet.

 This fork was created in tandem with the original CoffeeD author, [morria](https://github.com/morria).